SEIS: Subspace-based Equivariance and Invariance Scores for Neural Representations: Experiments

 \textbf{Results.} Figure~\ref{fig:task_objs} \textit{left} shows that the geometric properties of the bottleneck layer diverge significantly depending on the task objective.
-Surprisingly, the MTL model ($\lambda=1.0$) achieves both the highest invariance ($\mathcal{S}_\text{inv}=0.22$) and the highest equivariance ($\mathcal{S}_\text{equiv}=0.54$) among all models.
+Surprisingly, the MTL model ($\lambda=1.0$) achieves both the highest invariance ($\mathcal{S}_\text{inv}\approx0.22$) and the highest equivariance ($\mathcal{S}_\text{equiv}\approx0.54$) among all models.
 This supports the hypothesis that complementary objectives act as an inductive bias, encouraging the shared encoder to balance spatial precision with semantic abstraction \cite{vandenhende2021multi}.
 In contrast, the classification model exhibits the lowest scores, attributed to global average pooling, which removes the penalty for spatial misalignment.
 Notably, this synergy is sensitive to task balance; reducing the classification weight $\lambda$ progressively erodes these structural gains, shifting representations toward single-task regimes.

-Figure~\ref{fig:task_objs} \textit{right} compares equivariance trajectories across decoder depth, revealing distinct structural strategies.
-The FCN decoder exhibits a monotonic decay in equivariance, reflecting its reliance on information encoded solely at the bottleneck.
-Notably, MTL-FCN starts with higher equivariance (0.77) than the single-task segmentation baseline (0.63), indicating MTL enriching the shared encoder representation.
-In contrast, U-Net decoder displays a non-monotonic equivariance profile, with an initial decline followed by a pronounced recovery in later layers.
-This behavior confirms skip connections act as a structural bypass, dynamically re-injecting spatial fidelity from early encoder stages and restoring equivariance that would otherwise be lost during decoding.
+\textbf{Decoder Architecture Matters.} We further examine how architectural design interacts with task objectives by comparing two segmentation decoders: an FCN and a U-Net \cite{ronneberger2015u}.
+These architectures differ primarily in their use of skip connections, allowing us to isolate their role in preserving spatial information.
+Figure~\ref{fig:task_objs} \textit{right} shows that the FCN decoder exhibits an obvious decrease in equivariance across depth, reflecting its reliance on progressively abstracted features from the encoder.
+Although MTL-FCN starts with higher equivariance (0.77) than the single-task segmentation baseline (0.63), this advantage diminishes as depth increases.
+In contrast, the U-Net decoder demonstrates a non-monotonic equivariance profile, with an initial decrease followed by a pronounced recovery in deeper layers.
+This behavior indicates that skip connections act as a structural bypass, reintroducing high-resolution spatial features from earlier encoder stages and restoring equivariance that would otherwise be lost during decoding.
+These findings highlight the critical role of architectural mechanisms in modulating the propagation of geometric structure through the network.